tunbridgep/doom-simpleslots/README.md

 * ZScript based
 * "Last weapon used" key, similar to Half-Life
+* Holster key, which lowers your current weapon and hides the crosshair.
 * The ability to create "Slots"
     * Slots are like special versions of the number keys
-    * Slots can be "hold" or "toggle"
+    * Slots can be "hold" or "toggle" depending on how long you press the button for
     * The highest-priority weapon in the slot will be selected, otherwise it will go down the list
     * Can dynamically assign weapons to/from slots using hotkeys
     * Weapons selected via Slots don't count when using Last-Weapon key, so they are good for "quick" selections like melee weapons
-* Works for all Doom-Engine games including Doom, Doom 2, Heretic, Hexen and Strife, as well as any other IWADs or PWADs
+* Works for all Doom-Engine games including Doom, Doom 2, Heretic, Hexen and Strife, as well as any other IWADs or PWADs including TCs like Ashes.

 ## Installation and Usage ##

 Just run it in GZDoom alongside any other mod.

+This mod modifies Crosshair #5.
+This is usually the "right angle" crosshair, which is replaced by a blank crosshair.
+Project Brutality modifies the same crosshair to also be blank, making these mods compatible.

+This mod will conflict with other mods that change Crosshair #5, and players who use that crosshair will no longer be able to use it.

 ## Building ##